asalova/asalova.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at UC Davis working with Professor Raissa D'Souza.
-I am broadly interested in the interplay of structure and dynamics in networks and systems with higher order interactions.
-Recently, I've
+I am a sixth year PhD student in Physics at UC Davis working with Professor [Raissa D'Souza](http://mae.engr.ucdavis.edu/dsouza/).